-If your business isn’t online then you’re probably missing out to your competitors.
-The problem with doing business online is the increased exposure to cyber crime and digital fraud.
+The internet has opened up business for all, making it simple to start selling wherever you are in the world.
+However, the problem with doing business online is the increased exposure to cyber crime and digital fraud.
 It’s one of the great dilemmas of our age.

 However we don’t believe that potential exposure to digital fraud or other types of cyber crime is a reason to neglect your online presence.
 By being aware of the main types of digital fraud and electronic crime, you can minimise your chances of being exposed to them.

 What is cyber crime?

 Broadly speaking, cyber crime is any illegal activity using digital devices to defraud, steal from or exploit another person or business.